goauthentik/authentik/website/integrations/services/paperless-ng/index.md

 Click Create to create the application.

-### Outpost
+**Outpost**

-Now go to Applications->Outposts and click the edit button for "authentik Embedded Outpost".
+Now go to _Applications/Outposts_ and click the edit button for _"authentik Embedded Outpost"_.

-Under Applications, click Paperless to select it (and select any other services in the list you want to keep working - use ctrl+click to select multiple), then click Update at the bottom.
+Under Applications, click Paperless to select it (use ctrl+click to select multiple), then click Update at the bottom.

 ## Finished